conuko/guest-and-chat-book/README.md

 9. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 10. Run `npx prisma studio` to open the Prisma Studio to view your database.
 11. Run `npm run docker:down` to stop the database when you’re done.
 This will also delete all the data in your database.

+### Stripe Local Setup

+1. Install the Stripe CLI by running `npm install -g stripe`.
+2. Run `stripe login` and follow the prompts to connect your Stripe account.
+3. Run `npm run stripe:listen` to start the Stripe CLI.
+4. In your .env file, add the following environment variables:
+   - `STRIPE_PK`
+   - `STRIPE_SK`
+   - `STRIPE_WEBHOOK_SECRET` - The webhook secret provided by the Stripe CLI.
+   - `STRIPE_PRICE_ID` - The price ID of your Stripe product.

 ### Testing